gkamer8/chess/README.md

 ## Board representation

 The board is internally represented as an unordered map called square_map from strings (algebraic coordinates) to Square structs, which store, among other things, pointers to adjacent squares in the map.
 Occupied squares also store a pointer to the occupying Piece struct.
 The piece structs store pointers to other pieces (and back to their Square) in the form of a doubly linked list.
 The head of the list is stored as the head_piece variable.
+The pieces are also pointed to by piece_map, which maps piece types (Q, R, N, etc.) to lists of piece pointers.

 This structure allows for a natural traversal of the board as well as a quick way to survey all the pieces with quick access to the squares that they're on.